-Based on preliminary evaluation of the wetlands delineation and the site plan, less than one acre of wetlands will be impacted by the development (Hamak and Sanchez, 2004), and the beaver impoundments will not be impacted.
+Based on preliminary evaluation of the wetlands delineation and the site plan, less than one acre of wetlands will be impacted by the road crossings (Hamak and Sanchez, 2004), and the beaver impoundments will not be impacted.
 The stream crossing north of Bennett Mountain will not impact wetlands as the bridge will extend over the creek and wetland area at that crossing (Sanchez, 2004).
 There are 11 stream crossings; the total length of stream impacted by these crossings is approximately 1949 feet (S&EC, 2004; Sanchez, 2004).
+The main road into the development will include a bridge since that crossing would result in more significant impacts to wetlands.
+The impacts from utility lines have not been quantified at this time; these impacts will be noted during the wetlands permitting process.
 An individual permit for the stream impacts will be obtained from COE.
-Mitigation of these wetlands and stream impacts will be carried out in accordance with North Carolina Division of Water Quality (DWQ) and COE rules.
+Mitigation of these wetlands and stream impacts will be carried out in accordance with North Carolina Division of Water Quality (DWO) and COE rules.
 A potential mitigation site for the stream crossings has been identified by Newland, and verbal confirmation was received from COE that it would meet the requirements of DWQ and COE rules (Barron, 2004).
 Thus, Briar Chapel will mitigate all stream crossing impacts; wetlands impacts will be mitigated by either preserving wetlands elsewhere or making a payment to the North Carolina Wetland Restoration Program to offset the impacts.

 Based on our opinion, the Project will have no significant adverse impacts on wetlands.
-The Project design avoids most of the wetlands on the Site, and the impacts will be limited to less than one acre (Hamak and Sanchez, 2004).
+The Project design avoids most of the wetlands on the Site, and the impacts from roads and building will be limited to less than one acre (Hamak and Sanchez, 2004).
 This is a small amount of impacted wetlands for a 1589 acre site, and the impacts are insignificant.
-Similarly, the stream impacts, while more extensive, are not significant in the context of the Site as a whole and will be fully offset by required mitigation.
+Utility infrastructure may cause additional impacts, and this will be noted during the wetland permitting process.
+The stream impacts, while more extensive, are not significant in the context of the Site as a whole and will be fully offset by required mitigation.